Austin-Routt/GCD_Course-Project/CodeBook.md

 * **'Mag'** indicates that the original value was a magnituded caluculated using the Euclidean norm; please recall that all original values were normalized and bounded between [-1,1] and that is why you will find negative values for averages involving magnitude.

-* **'meanFreq'** mean that the original data was a weighted average of the frequency components to obtain a mean frequency
+* **'meanFreq'** indicates that the original data was a weighted average of the frequency components to obtain a mean frequency

 *  **'angle'** denotes that the original data was an angle between two vectors

 *  **'XYZ'** relates to direction being X, Y, or Z

-*  **NOTE:** Some variables are still undefined, but included anyway, like variables with 'BodyBody' names, by virtue of involving mean or standard deviation values;it is recommended that you contact the authors of the original data set to find aditional information regarding these: <activityrecognition@smartlab.ws>
+*  **NOTE:** Some variables are still undefined, but included anyway, like variables with 'BodyBody' names, by virtue of involving mean or standard deviation values;it is recommended that you contact the authors of the original data set to find additional information regarding these: <activityrecognition@smartlab.ws>

 A List of Column Names : The Variables
 =============